aliasgharmhowwala/external-dns/docs/tutorials/ultradns.md

 Select the zone that was created above (or select the appropriate zone if a different zone was used.)

-This should show the external IP will be displayed as an CNAME record for your zone.
+The external IP address will be displayed as an CNAME record for your zone.

 ## Cleaning up the deployment and service